 During our stay, most of the guests were honeymooners, middle-aged couples and retirees from France, UK, Germany, America, China, Korea and Japan.

 We stayed in St. Regis Mauritius for 8 days and 7 nights, and overall, it was a memorable and unique experience.
 We were treated to pure, tropical views and salty ocean breeze everywhere, which helped lift our spirits.
 We also enjoyed how the kitchen showed us their process of making their soulful food.
-The spa’s services were superb, and we had more fun together as the facilities are catered to couples like us.
+The spa’s services were superb, and we had more fun together as they have facilities that are catered to couples like us.
 Moreover, Mauritius’ historical roots added depth and cultural appreciation to our experience.
 We recommend staying in St. Regis Mauritius once you visit the country.
 The hotel is representative of Mauritian hospitality, which is warm and caring.